Femi Elufowoju Jr.: Early life and education

-Elufowoju was born Elugbaju Oluyinka Oluwafemi on 31 October 1962 in Hammersmith, London, to Nigerian parents from Ile-Ife.
+Elufowoju was born Oluyinka Oluwafemi on 31 October 1962 in Hammersmith, London, to Nigerian parents from Ile-Ife.
 He attended Copenhagen Primary & Junior School, Islington, from 1967 to 1974, before moving to Nigeria.
 He attended Sacred Heart Primary School, Ring Road, Ibadan, in 1975, and Christ's School, Ado Ekiti (1975–80), before A-level studies at Oyo State College of Arts and Science in 1980.

-He read Law at the University of Ife (now Obafemi Awolowo University) but was advised to withdraw in 1985 just before returning to the UK.
+He read law at the University of Ife (now Obafemi Awolowo University) but was advised to withdraw in 1985 just before returning to the UK.
 He attended North London College, where he received a Certificate in Community Theatre.
 In 1990, he obtained a bachelor's degree in Dramatic Arts from Bretton Hall College of the University of Leeds.
 Between 2010 and 2012, Elufowoju took a career break to attend South Bank University and concentrate on a postgraduate degree in Education.